-If a Dallas motorcyclist is going too fast around a corner, s/he may find it hard to judge the curve, and could be at risk of an accident when the curve tightens or narrows.
+If a Dallas motorcyclist is going too fast around a corner, he/she may find it hard to judge the curve and could be at risk of an accident when the curve tightens or narrows.

 These accidents occur when a car follows the motorcycle too closely or when a motorcycle is tailgating a car.
 Dallas motorcyclists need to leave as much space as possible between their bikes and the vehicles in front to avoid such accidents.